Buying real estate in Myanmar?

 Sources: Statista Report, GGGI Report, Home Trends Report

-14) You must avoid overvalued properties in speculative markets to prevent major financial losses if the market corrects
+14) Avoid overvalued properties in speculative markets to prevent financial losses if the market corrects

 The real estate market in Myanmar has been on a wild ride, especially in 2023 and 2024.